 The problems faced at Spring Dodge were unavoidable, as they were not due to a lack of maintenance, poor construction, or any of the many contributors to slope failure and erosion problems.
 The solutions, however, are universal.
 One of the most difficult issues with detention ponds is stabilizing the slopes.
 A simple hydroseed application is rarely sufficient.
 One significant rain event occurs and the seed that was applied will end up in the bottom of the pond, and the end result is bare soil that has already experienced some erosion and is already in need of repairs.
 Establishing vegetation properly from the start will solve many future slope issues.

-Our Stormwater Quality Services department has years of research and experience in slope stabilization and pond remediation.
+Our Stormwater Quality and Erosion Control Services department has years of research and experience in slope stabilization and pond remediation.
 We will work with you to determine the most efficient solution, utilizing the best products on the market.